List of Kamen Rider Zi-O characters: Geiz Myokoin

-Ex-Aid Armor: A Kamen Rider Ex-Aid-themed form accessed from the Ex-Aid Ride Watch that allows him to perform the Critical Time Burst.

 Geiz Myokoin is portrayed by Gaku Oshida (押田 岳, Oshida Gaku).

 Tsukuyomi

 Tsukuyomi (ツクヨミ), real name Alpina (アルピナ, Arupina), is a mysterious 18-year-old girl of nobility from the year 2068 and the younger sister of Time Jacker leader, Swartz.
 She was chosen to succeed her parents due to her chronokinetic powers, though Swartz intended to use her for his own ends.
 When she hesitated to stop him, he erased her memories and stranded her in Ohma Zi-O's timeline, where she ended up with a resistance movement against him under a new name.
 Disapproving of Geiz's plan to kill Sougo in 2018 for fear of damaging the timeline, she travels back in time with him to help Sougo avert his future through gentler means.

 Initially, Tsukuyomi finds it difficult to believe the kindly Sougo could become the tyrannical Ohma Zi-O. As his Rider powers grow in strength however, she becomes paranoid and demands Geiz kill Sougo.
 When the former refuses, she travels back in time to the latter's childhood to do it herself.
 However, she discovers Swartz orchestrated everything that had happened throughout the series, including Sougo becoming Zi-O. While trying to save the younger Sougo from her brother, Tsukuyomi inadvertently causes the bus accident that claimed Sougo's parents' lives as well as severe damage to the timeline.
 She is saved by Tsukasa Kadoya, who shows her how Swartz kidnapped all of the children on the bus as they all had the potential to become Zi-O.

 Realizing her mistake and that Sougo becoming Ohma Zi-O was one of many possible futures, a repentant Tsukuyomi makes amends with Sougo and Geiz.
 Soon after, she begins to slowly regain her memories after rediscovering her powers and meeting her younger self in 2058.
 Amidst Another Zi-O II's attacks, Tsukuyomi is captured by the Time Jackers so Swartz can reveal their original past to her before taking her powers.
 As she fully regains her original memories, Black Woz rescues her once Another Zi-O II is defeated.